 - Raising awareness and building capacity,

-- Setting international standards and promoting global knowledge and expertise.
+- Setting international standards and promoting global knowledge and expertise exchange.

 In addition, the World Bank Group is also the global standard-setter, designated by the Financial Stability Board, in the area of insolvency and creditor/debtor rights.
-It has developed the World Bank Principles for Effective Insolvency and Creditor Rights Systems which, together with the UNCITRAL Legislative Guide, form the global standard for insolvency.
-Countries can seek assistance from the World Bank Group in being benchmarked against those standards through the Report on the Observance of Standards and Codes (ROSC) program.
+It has developed the World Bank Principles for Effective Insolvency and Creditor/Debtor Regimes which, together with the UNCITRAL Legislative Guide, form the global standard for Insolvency.
+The Report on the Observance of Standards and Codes (ROSC) program provides a forum for countries to seek assistance from the World Bank Group on benchmarking against those international standards.
+The team also coordinates the work of the International Committee on Credit Reporting (ICCR), the only recognized international standard setter in credit reporting.
+The Committee supports a forward looking and broad approach to general and specific issues related to credit information, including the use of data and data analytics to build solid credit infrastructure platforms, while promoting policy to address challenges on matters of public interest.

-As of May 2017, the World Bank Group’s Credit Infrastructure portfolio includes about 125 active projects in more than 90 countries across six continents, totaling about $96 million.
-More than 60% of those engagements are with clients from countries eligible for concessional financing from IDA.
+As of August 2019, the World Bank Group’s Credit Infrastructure portfolio includes about 142 active projects in more than 80 countries across six continents.
+More than 50% of those engagements are with clients from countries eligible for concessional financing from IDA.

-Credit Reporting: The World Bank Group supported the establishment of credit reporting systems (CRS) in Cambodia and supported the integration of microfinance institutions into the existing CRS in India.
+Credit Reporting: The World Bank Group supported the establishment of credit reporting systems (CRS) in in the UEMOA (covering eight countries in West Africa), Azerbaijan and supported the integration of microfinance institutions into the existing CRS in India.

 - Cambodia: As of December 2016, the Credit Bureau of Cambodia (which has been operational since 2012) covered 6.1 million consumers and SMEs.
 It has received 13.1 million inquiries cumulatively, which is estimated to have facilitated over $4.5 billion in financing.